2. DEVELOPMENT OF POTENTIAL

-The family is the first instance for a child´s learning experience and heart expansion.
-The second instance is the community / village which provides “adventure spaces” and “learning locations”.
-Parents and children are free to choose whether they want to study freely at these learning locations or at home.
+The first place for life- and heart-formation is the family.
+The second place is the community/village, in which “experience spaces”, “learning spaces” and “development spaces” are then also provided, which are designed together with the children.
+Parents and children are free to choose whether they want to learn freely at these learning places or at home.

 At these learning locations, children are invited to playfully live out their inherent joy of discovery with all their senses and above all, in direct contact with nature.
 Their individual physical, mental, intellectual and spiritual needs are lovingly respected.

-These spaces are creative adventure playgrounds where practical, artistic or philosophical questions – the exploration of the world – are not solved purely through the mind, but through the interaction of hand, mind and heart.
+These spaces are creative adventure playgrounds where practical, artistic, philosophical or spiritual questions – the exploration of the world – are not solved purely through the mind, but through the interaction of body, mind and heart.

-Here, learning content that complies with the laws of nature, is not just taught, but experienced first-hand through direct contact with forests, farms, gardens, water and animals from an early age.
+Here, learning content that complies with the laws of nature, is not just taught, but experienced first-hand through direct contact with the soil, with forests, farms, gardens, water, plants and animals from an early age.
+What an adventure to experience the life cycle of a plant from sowing, growing, harvesting, preparing and finally composting or learning to recognize the wild herbs along the way and to feel their healing effects on your own body.
 Cross-species communication is an integral part of learning.